There has certainly been a great deal of talk and speculation when it comes to chiropractic neck adjustments.

 Any side effects someone might feel after a neck adjustment are the same as someone who has had other spinal adjustments, including:

 Cervical spine adjustments are not much different from spinal or low back adjustments.
+There are various chiropractic neck adjustment techniques.
 They are extremely safe and effective for nearly everyone.

 There are some people who should not have neck adjustments and they should inform their chiropractor if any of the following apply:

-As with any medical procedure, if you are having neck pain or other problems (such as migraines), you have been honest with your chiropractor about your medical history, and if your chiropractor decides that, after doing a full medical history and exam, that you are a good candidate for a cervical adjustment, there is no need to worry.
+As with any medical procedure, if you are having neck pain or other problems (such as migraines), you have to be honest with your chiropractor for neck pain about your medical history, and if your chiropractor decides that, after doing a full medical history and exam, that you are a good candidate for a cervical adjustment, there is no need to worry.

 As we stated above, the odds in your favor are excellent.
 Millions of neck adjustments are performed yearly, with zero problems.
 This can’t be said for surgery or other medical procedures.